NikDevx/NikDevx/README.md

 📈 I’m developing a Web-Applications for CPA, plug-ins and apps for homebridge!<br>
         Python developer with real experience in problem solving and database work.
-Working experience 3+ years.
+Working experience 5+ years.

+🏘 Co-owner in <a href="smarty-house.shop">Smarty House LLC</a>

+✍🏼 I’am currently working on Web-Application for automated crypto trading on Binance (privat repo)

-✍🏼  I’m currently working on Web-Application for statistics, analytics, push notifications services and automations mailing for advertising services.
+✅  Already done Web-Application for statistics, analytics, push notifications services and automations mailing for advertising services (privat repo).
         All my projects are based on a marketing strategy, analytics, statistics and automatic mailings depending on the preferences of the audience.
         With cross-platform API integration.